-Gosub SEND_COMMAND mand If ERROR_CODE != 0 Then MAIN Gosub START WRITE PROCESS 'Send the WRITE PROTECTION MEMORY com-

-' Was there an error ? ' Start of WRITE PROCESSING CONDITION.
+Gosub SEND_COMMAND 'Send the WRITE PROTECTION MEMORY command If ERROR_CODE != 0 Then MAIN ' Was there an error ?
+Gosub START_WRITE_PROCESS ' Start of WRITE PROCESSING CONDITION.

 A program to illustrate write protection is included on the CDROM, named WRITE_PROT.BAS.
 Load the program, and follow the standard compilation and downloading, but DO NOT insert the card yet.